-At the conclusion of each rolling wave cycle this work management plan will be reviewed to capture best practices and potential improvements.
-This will be led by the DMS Head of Software and will include the project participants.
+At the conclusion of each development cycle (either rolling wave or phase) this work management plan will be reviewed to capture best practices and potential improvements.
+This will be led by the SRDP Program Manager and will include the project participants.
 Updates will be made to the processes and this document.